maythaswang/N-body-simulator/README.md

 Modified by: Maythas Wangcharoenwong 20240711
 # N-body-simulator
 ----------
-This project aims to Simulate interactions of N-bodies in using Particle-Particle Method.
+This project aims to Simulate interactions of N-bodies in using Particle-Particle Method implemented with `OpenGL` and `C++`.
 The project provides option to use either Compute Shaders written in `glsl` or simple CPU implementation.

 Note: The project is currently a WIP.